sarahgarre/WatWall/students.md

 The URL:
 `> http://localhost/api/get/%21s_HUM1`
 allows you to obtain the last value read for this sensor.
 We put an example in your WatWall/gwX/watX.py file to give you an idea of how to access.

+# Testing...

+The program now can be in "test mode" (look at line setting variable "test" at True).
+This means it can then run on your local computer (and not in the server).
+Before committing to GitHub (and pulling to the server), DO NOT forget to set " test = False " !